PetroVoronov/ecoflow-mqtt-to-svitlobot/README.md

 #### Docker first run

 So, the first run should be like one of the following:
-- to set all basic configuration parameters interactively:
+- to set all basic configuration parameters interactively, but with some additional command-line options:
     ```sh
     docker run -it --name ecoflow-mqtt-to-svitlobot \
         -v /path/to/your/config:/app/config \
-        petrovoronov/ecoflow-mqtt-to-svitlobot:latest
+        petrovoronov/ecoflow-mqtt-to-svitlobot:latest \
+        --svitlobot-update-interval 60 --keep-alive 3 --log-alive-status-interval 60
     ```

-- to set all basic configuration parameters as environment variables:
+- to set basic configuration parameters as environment variables to authenticate by username and password:
     ```sh
     docker run -d --name ecoflow-mqtt-to-svitlobot \
         -v /path/to/your/config:/app/config \